 There are six primary reasons why pipeline disasters occur:

-- Pipeline (and other transportation system) operators fail to maintain adequate release prevention and response systems,
+- Pipeline operators fail to maintain adequate release prevention and response systems,

-- Regulatory agencies provide ineffective and/or inadequate regulation and enforcement,
+- Regulatory agencies provide ineffective and inadequate regulation and enforcement,

-- Federal and state elected officials fail to pass laws strong enough to protect the environment and public safety and/or fail to give regulatory agencies the funds they need,
+- Federal and state elected officials fail to pass laws strong enough to protect the environment and public safety and fail to give regulatory agencies the funds they need,

-- There is inadequate liability for releases of transported and stored fuel, and
+- There is inadequate liability for releases from pipelines, and

-- This country lacks a comprehensive and coherent energy conservation policy that is focused on increased conservation and renewable energy sources.
+- This country lacks a comprehensive and coherent energy policy that is focused on increased conservation, efficiency, and renewable energy sources.

-An important way to both reverse the inadequacies of industry practice, regulation and legislation and restore public confidence in how fuels are consumed and transported is to create a mechanism that gives the public access to technical and organizational resources.
+An important way to both reverse the inadequacies of industry practice, regulation and legislation and restore public confidence in pipeline safety is to create a mechanism that gives the public access to technical and organizational resources.
 Only then can those most at risk from accidents and mismanagement make important contributions to the policy process and to the implementation of environmental and safety-related changes.
 When the public, including local residents, are substantially involved in the policy-making process, vigilance and trust will develop that is necessary to restore confidence and safety, changing the present system from confrontation to consensus, from accident response to accident prevention.